Esri/idp/Documentation/OpenID/Azure Entra ID.md

 12. Fill in the parameters using the values saved in the text document and select Save.

       - For Let new members join, select Automatically.
-Joining via invitations is currently unsupported for Azure Entra ID.
+If you select "Upon invitation by an admin", you will need to set "User identifier claim" to oid.
       - For Provider scopes/permissions, enter the value: openid profile email.
       - Enable the option: Send access token in header.
-      - For ArGIS username field\claim name, enter preferred_username.
+      - For the optional ArGIS username field\claim name, enter preferred_username.
 You may also choose to use any other id_token attribute of your choice, such as email.
+      - For the optional User identifier claim, oid is recommended and allows you to use the "Upon invitation by an admin" option.
+If this parameter is not specified, the default value used is sub.
+In Azure, the OIDC sub attribute value is unique to an Azure client application, while the oid attribute value is unique to an Azure user across all Azure applications.

          <img src="https://github.com/Esri/idp/assets/51384051/aa51e4ad-7e57-40a1-be0b-2fb0b7ec190e" width="720">